-DOROTHY KOPPELMAN painter, became the founding director of the Terrain Gallery in 1955, and is a consultant on the faculty of the Aesthetic Realism Foundation.
+DOROTHY KOPPELMAN, painter, became the founding director of the Terrain Gallery in 1955, and was a consultant on the faculty of the Aesthetic Realism Foundation.
 She has shown at the Museum of Modern Art, the Brooklyn Museum, and at the Atlantic Gallery.
 Her work is in museum collections, among them the National Museum of Women in the Arts.
 Recipient of a Tiffany Grant, she is a member of the American Society of Contemporary Artists.
-She has taught at the National Academy School of Art.
+She taught at the National Academy School of Art.
 The papers and sketchbooks of Dorothy and Chaim Koppelman are in the Archives of American Art.

 For examples of Dorothy Koppelman's paintings, click here.

-"After more than ten years of study, which included, in addition to attending Mr. Siegel‘s lectures on the poetry of the world, varied lectures on literature—English, French, etc.; and the lives of authors—(consider his brilliant literary achievement of explaining the meaning of all of Shakespeare’s 154 sonnets!)—as well as in-depth study of the relation of art and life, first stated by Mr. Siegel as “The resolution of conflict in self is like the making one of opposites in art,” I came to have a conviction and an impelling emotion.
+“After more than ten years of study, which included, in addition to attending Mr. Siegel‘s lectures on the poetry of the world, varied lectures on literature—English, French, etc.; and the lives of authors—(consider his brilliant literary achievement of explaining the meaning of all of Shakespeare’s 154 sonnets!)—as well as in-depth study of the relation of art and life, first stated by Mr. Siegel as ‘The resolution of conflict in self is like the making one of opposites in art,’ I came to have a conviction and an impelling emotion.
 I saw Aesthetic Realism as true about art, about my own life, and about the lives and work of artists I knew and read about.

 "I also saw in the circumstances of [his] weekly lectures, lessons of my own and others, personal and friendly meetings on various occasions, a person, a teacher, a man who, in every situation was always honest, always true to his own philosophy.
 He did not flatter, he did not pander, he did not compromise.
 He rated the desire to know, the desire to see, the achievement of that seeing and knowing as true success.

-"Seeing Eli Siegel's desire to know a person, any person, was the deepest and most beautiful experience in my life.
-In Aesthetic Realism lessons, which were cultural events based on the Socratic question and answer method, and to which many persons were invited as participants or guests, there was “the aesthetic criticism of self.”
+“Seeing Eli Siegel’s desire to know a person, any person, was the deepest and most beautiful experience in my life.
+In Aesthetic Realism lessons, which were cultural events based on the Socratic question and answer method, and to which many persons were invited as participants or guests, there was ‘the aesthetic criticism of self.’

 "I was understood.
 And that understanding included my purpose, and the direction of my life’s ambition as an artist.